Giacomo-Fregona/Motion-on-a-surface/README.md

 The code consists of a script that can simulate the motion of the point on a generical surface of the type described above.
 In order to experiment the model you can just uncomment one of the example of combinations surface - starting values - lenght of the timeline - graphical settings, execute the code and insert the stepsize (for the mesh on the timeline).
 Raccomanded vaues are among 0.1 and 0.005.
 You can also customize the options listed above.

 #### Mathematics
-I you wold like to see my way to obtain the solution, you can look at the .pdf file, which was the presentation of the model for the oral examination.
+If you wold like to see my way to obtain the solution, you can look at the .pdf file, which was the presentation of the model for the oral examination.
 I hope you can find it interesting!